 CODE continues to explore the business use of open data internationally, and co-authored a chapter on the subject for a landmark compendium on the state of open data worldwide.

 At the same time, CODE had worked with both the U.S. government and the private sector to help facilitate the use of open government data by U.S. business.
-CODE’s Roundtable on Open Data for Economic Growth, held with the White House Office of Management and Budget in 2017, was a landmark event that produced both a summary report from CODE and a white paper in collaboration with Accenture
+CODE’s Roundtable on Open Data for Economic Growth, held with the White House Office of Management and Budget in 2017, was a landmark event that produced both a summary report from CODE and a white paper in collaboration with Accenture.

 Over several years CODE has found applications of public data in every business sector, including the following.